newmana/haunted-house/README.md

 Learning different programming paradigms through a simple text adventure.

-The original BASIC version is from "Write Your Own Adventure Programs For Your Microcomputer".
+The original BASIC version is from (http://mocagh.org/loadpage.php?getcompany=usborne-hayes "Write Your Own Adventure Programs For Your Microcomputer").

 Original:
     ruby ./lib/welcome.rb